 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The illness gets its name from the blister-like rash that usually forms on the hands, feet and mouth.
-Hand, foot and mouth disease is very common.
-It usually affects infants and children under the age of 10.
+Hand, foot and mouth disease is very common and usually affects infants and children under the age of 10.
 Because it’s infectious.
 It can spread among family members if they haven’t had it and it can sometimes make adolescents and adults sick, too.

 Hand, foot and mouth disease is a completely different condition than foot-and-mouth disease, which is an illness that affects cattle, sheep and swine.
 The two diseases are unrelated and stem from different viruses.
 Animals can’t get hand, foot and mouth disease.

-In this Q&A, Ms. Quinn-Welsh explains more about this common and highly contagious illness.
+She explains more about this common and highly contagious illness.

 The initial symptoms of hand, foot and mouth disease include fever, lack of appetite, sore throat and runny nose.
 A day or two after the initial symptoms appear, a blister-like rash forms on the hands, feet or mouth.

-For example, it’s best to avoid foods and drinks that are too acidic, such as orange juice, because they can irritate mouth sores.
-Patients should stick to milder foods or cold foods and it’s important to keep your child hydrated.
+For example, it’s best to avoid foods and drinks that are acidic, such as orange juice, because they can irritate mouth sores.
+Stick to milder or cold foods and it’s important to keep your child hydrated.
 Over-the-counter pain medications can help as well.
 Older patients may find saltwater gargles can relieve some discomfort but this is not recommended in infants, toddlers or younger children.

-Q: Can hand, foot, and mouth disease be prevented?
+5. Can hand, foot, and mouth disease be prevented?